flutter/packages/packages/go_router/README.md

 ## Nested Navigation

-The `ShellRoute` route type provdes a way to wrap all sub-routes with a UI shell.
+The `ShellRoute` route type provides a way to wrap all sub-routes with a UI shell.
 Under the hood, GoRouter places a Navigator in the widget tree, which is used to display matching sub-routes: